Teaching, Learning and Curriculum MS

 Track I: Initial Pennsylvania Teacher Certification

 This track incorporates current research on teaching and provides in-depth preparation in pedagogy, curriculum development, teaching students with special needs, implications of learner and task characteristics for instructional design, scaffolding instruction for diverse learners, the latest techniques in evaluation of instruction, and use of interactive technology in instruction.
 Students are required to synthesize theoretical and practical knowledge through field study in an approved PreK-12 school setting.
-All candidates are also required to complete supervised field experiences, including a full-time student teaching experience is required.
+All candidates are also required to complete supervised field experiences throughout the program, including a full-time student teaching experience.

 Successful completion of the core pedagogy courses, with a grade of B or better and 3.0 cum GPA, satisfactory participation in all required field-based experiences, subject area content knowledge requirements completed with a grade of C or higher and cum 3.0 GPA, and state licensure exams allows for recommendation for PA Instructional I certification.
 Clearances and field placement applications must be submitted before participating in coursework with classroom-based field components.